 Emilia-Romagna has its share of Michelin starred restaurants including Ristorante Righi in San Marino.
 Plan to stay overnight and spend a leisurely night enjoying Chef Luigi Sartini’s creative menu.
 As a bonus, you’ll get to enjoy the sunset and sunrise in San Marino, two magical experiences.

 Ristorante Righi is located at Piazza della Libertà, 10, 47890 City of San Marino, San Marino.

-We thank Emilia Romagna Tourism for hosting us during our participation in their Blogville project in collaboration with iAmbassodor.
-We also thank Valentina Cavalli from Bologna Welcome for her restaurant recommendations and for setting up our pasta making demo at Le Sfoglione.
-Finally, we thank Halldis for hosting us for a few nights and for facilitating our pasta making class.
+We thank Emilia-Romagna Tourism for hosting us during our participation in their Blogville project in collaboration with iAmbassodor.
+We also thank Valentina Cavalli from Bologna Welcome for her restaurant recommendations and for setting up our pasta demo at Le Sfoglione.
+Finally, we thank Halldis for hosting us for a few nights and for facilitating our pasta class.